SEARCH CHEAP FLIGHTS

 A visa sponsorship allows you to enter, stay, and work in Ireland.
 The sponsorship is usually provided by an individual or organisation that offers sponsorship to non-EEA nationals.
 There are currently nine different types of sponsorship permits in Ireland that allow people of different statuses to receive sponsorship for a facilitated visa process:

 - Critical Skills Employment: Allows highly skilled individuals to come to Ireland and work in key roles identified as being in short supply.
-Here is you can see the Critical Skills Occupations List.
+Here, you can see the Critical Skills Occupations List.

 - Dependent/Partner/Spouse Employment: Allows the dependants of people on a Critical Skills Employment Permit or a researcher under a Hosting Agreement to enter and stay in Ireland.